justjohn/transit-api/README.md

 Node.js APIs for accessing transit services.

 The intent of these APIs is to convert the raw output of transit APIs into JavaScript objects.
-It includes no intelligence about what the data should look like.
+It includes little intelligence about what the data should look like.

 ## Included APIs